-An uneasy meow sounded at the feet of a boy with dark hair as the cat that had made the sudden noise and he stood at the bow of the ship.
-The boy looked down with a half annoyed, half curious, glance to meet the feline with his own pair of very cat-like eyes, his yellow staring into the blue of the black cat that had started pacing around his feet.
-Every now and then, the cat would stop and shake it's fur.
+An uneasy meow sounded at the feet of a boy with wild, dark hair.
+The source of the sudden noise, a large, black cat, seated itself right next to where the boy stood at the bow.
+The boy looked down with a half annoyed, half curious glance to meet the feline with his own pair of very cat-like eyes; his yellow staring into the blue of the cat that had started pacing around his feet.
+Every now and then the cat would stop and shake it's fur.

 "You feel a storm comin' or something fleabag?"
 The boy asked, raising a skeptical eyebrow when his only reply was a rather non-indictive yawn.